ninamutty/backbone-review/README.md

 ***

-## 3) Looking at Trek-Backbone How Elements Interact
+## 3) Looking at Trek-Backbone: How Elements Interact

 ### Intention
 Let's think about the types of applications that we have built using JavaScript thus far.
 Scrabble was a basic functional program, but didn't really have any front-end component that did DOM manipulation or eventing.
 Trek was a nice SPA that used AJAX to interact with an API and jQuery events to provide much of the functionality.
 These types of applications were fairly small with not a lot of features or components that were difficult to keep track of.